Sarah Loguen Fraser: Medical career

 In 1879, Fraser began her own private practice in Washington D.C., where she lived with her sister Amelia, Amelia's husband Lewis Douglass (son of noted abolitionist Frederick Douglass), and their aunt.
 It was here that she is reported to have first gained the nickname "Miss Doc," which she would be referred to as for the rest of her career.

-In 1884, following a special license by then-president Fernando Arturo de Meriño, Dr. Fraser became the first woman authorized to practice medicine in the Dominican Republic.
+In 1884, following a special license by then-president Fernando Arturo de Meriño, Dr. Fraser became the first woman authorized to practice medicine in the Dominican Republic, where she had moved to live with her husband.
 However, she was only permitted to treat women and children due to her gender.
 In addition, since her family's income from their drug store was sufficient for the family, she was able to offer free treatment to the poor.

 After her husband died in 1894, Sarah ended her practice, so that she could spend her full time running the family pharmacy in Puerto Plata, which was a popular neighborhood spot.
 She closed the pharmacy in 1896 and used the profits to move herself and Gregoria to Washington D.C.

 In 1907, Fraser began practicing pediatric medicine again from her home in Syracuse, New York and mentored black midwives.
 Her unique position as both a university-educated physician and midwife allowed for her to impact otherwise under-served populations, which had been her interest since entering medicine.
 Fraser wrote in her private journals that "to have those of my race come to me for aid—and for me to be able to give it—will be all the Heaven I want."

 Following financial difficulty in 1908 surrounding an unpaid loan to her brother-in-law Lewis Douglass, she briefly worked as resident physician at the Blue Plains Industrial School for Boys in Maryland, but soon quit due to discrimination and poor treatment.
 Dr. Fraser also briefly worked at a women's clinic after moving to Washington D.C., but quit due to racism from white women coworkers.